rishavm1296/Portfolio_Projects/README.md

 # Portfolio_Projects
-This folder has contains various projects of Python pandas, SQL & Power BI that I worked on.
+This folder has contains various project of SQL,Python Pandas & Power BI that I worked on.